jmp-12/SuperToasts/README.md

 SuperToasts Library
 =================

-The SuperToasts library is a customizable way for a developer to interact with his/her users.
-This library seeks to give developers a better way of communicating with their users.
+The SuperToasts library is an enhancement of the stock Android Toast class.
+This library offers developers new ways of communicating with their users.
 The idea for this library came from the [UndoBar Library](https://code.google.com/p/romannurik-code/source/browse/misc/undobar) and the [Crouton Library](https://github.com/keyboardsurfer/Crouton).